Skip To Main Content

 The Process:

 Youth Court provides a variety of opportunities to all student participants.
-It gives them a sense of empathy, community, leadership skills, and learning opportunities.
+It gives them an opportunity to build empathy, community, leadership skills, while providing learning opportunities.

 For more information about Youth Courts in California, visit: www.calyouthcourts.com